pliablepixels/sim/README.md

 # Code Similarity Analyzer

-A comprehensive code similarity analyzer that can compare source code files across different programming languages using multiple heuristics.
+A code similarity analyzer that can compare source code files across different programming languages using multiple heuristics.
 Available in both **Python** and **TypeScript** implementations.

 ## Features